Assessment & Immediate Plan

 Certified Dog Behavior Consultant

 One of less than 300 fully Certified Dog Behavior Consultants in the world (IAABC).
 This certification is peer-reviewed and requires rigorous continuing education.

 I work from a science-based approach.
-I am data-focused and have a strong understanding of learning theory and behavior sciences which inspires me to be innovative in my approach.
+I am data-focused and have a strong understanding of learning theory and behavior sciences which inspire me to be innovative in my approach.

 I believe that dogs and people should receive help free of judgement and punishment.